 Meta-competencies are critical skills, whether you work for yourself or someone else.

-The Institute for the Future identified 10 Future of Work Skills for 2020, in 2011.
+In 2011 the Institute for the Future identified 10 Future of Work Skills for 2020.

 - Social Intelligence